top of page

 Even though Byrna guns are non-lethal, they should be handled responsibly.
 Here’s how:

-2️⃣ Train with inert rounds – Get comfortable firing before carrying it for self-defense.
+2️⃣ Train with inert rounds - practice first.

-4️⃣ Know your target & surroundings – Avoid hitting bystanders.
+4️⃣ Know target & surroundings - avoid bystanders.

-5️⃣ Understand the law – Know where and how you can carry it legally.
+5️⃣ Know the law - where you can carry.

 Where to Buy a Byrna Gun & How Much It Costs